LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 > untyped code into two incompatible typed contexts will error
 > immediately, before being used.

-Indeed this characterization is not right, monotonic is more than a mere variant of Natural.
+Indeed this characterization is not right, when it comes to boxes monotonic is more than a mere variant of Natural.
 We will fix this description in the final paper.

+chrdimo: Is monotonic implemented?
+What happens with hashes, objects and other containers?